TakisAngelides/Helmholtz-Coils-Simulation/README.md

 # Helmholtz-Coils-Simulation
-Simulating the magnetic field of Helmholtz Coils
+Simulating the magnetic field of Helmholtz Coils with python.

 The single_coil.py is based on 3 classes, the Wire, Coil and Space classes.
 It plots the vector field of the x and y components of the magnetic field